AdrianaIaffa/sei-75-frontend/README.md

 https://stupendous-truffle-16e88c.netlify.app/login

 **Wireframe**<br>
-I plan the website using trello. this was my first time planning a website and I guess I wasn't sure what would be the best way to do so.
+I plan the website using trello.
+This was my first time planning a website and I guess I wasn't sure what would be the best way to do so.
 I tried trello for this project as it seemed like a goo didea at the time.
 I can move the cards around and I can add more notes in each if I want to, which is quite handy.
 I am still figuring out whats the best tool for me.
 ![Screenshot 2023-12-11 at 14 34 32](https://github.com/AdrianaIaffa/sei-75-frontend/assets/100214999/ecdb2d25-8179-485a-9ed7-f52a6bf586ce)